Bangladesh begins two days of mourning

 Haq Inu said investigators have not yet been able to interview him due to injuries sustained during the raid.
 He did not give specifics on what the injuries are.

-The attack was the deadliest and boldest act of terror in a country that has become increasingly numb to ever-escalating violence by Islamist militants.
+The attack in the affluent, diplomatic enclave was the deadliest and boldest act of terror in a country that has become increasingly numb to ever-escalating violence by Islamist militants.

 The victims were among roughly three dozen people taken hostage when attackers stormed the cafe Friday evening with guns, explosives and sharp weapons, authorities said.